 10. When a developer writes code entirely by hand, authorship is clear.

-11. But when AI enters the process, the boundaries of authorship become blurred for some: the sense of personal investment and control decreases, and those are what create a feeling of ownership over the task or outcome.
+11. But when AI enters the process, some people find the boundaries of authorship blur: their sense of personal investment and control decreases, and those are what create a feeling of ownership over a task or outcome.

 Shifting importance of skills